AdobeDocs/advertising.en/help/integrations/analytics/future/overview.md

 <!-- Verify all -->

 Within [!DNL Search, Social, & Commerce], you can create [!DNL Google Ads] Google customer match audiences from user IDs using your existing [!DNL Analytics] segments.
 This includes Adobe Analytics segments that are published to Adobe Experience Cloud and segments that are created using the Adobe Experience Cloud [!DNL Audience Library].
-For more information, see the in-product help within [!DNL Search, Social, & Commerce].
+For more information, see "[Create [!DNL Google Ads] customer match audiences from [!DNL Adobe] audiences](/help/search-social-commerce/campaign-management/campaigns/google-audience-from-adobe-audience.md)."

 [Customer match audiences from user IDs](https://support.google.com/google-ads/answer/9199250) work like website tag-based audiences, but a non-PII ID is assigned to unique audience members for distinct benefits over standard customer match and website tag-based audiences.